chaconpiza/Dev-Process-with-Gitlab-CE/README.md

 Task are written by the dev-team and for the team braking down a User Story into parts, with defined and specific technical actions.

-In GitLab CE the Tasks are handled as task section in the description of the User Story (*Issue*).
+In GitLab CE the Tasks can be handled by adding a *task section* in the description of the User Story (*Issue*).
+See the in the [User Story Example](#user-story-example) the check boxes in the description.

 ## Epics